UTJenni/UTJenni.github.io/README.md

     -   Women on antidepressants were more committed than men on antidepressants (*p* \< .001).
     -   Men on antidepressants were less committed than men not on antidepressants (*p* \< .001).

+!(Finding 3 Results - Graph of Commitment by Antidepressants)[assets/Commitment.png]
 ------------------------------------------------------------------------

 ## **Impact**